Hundreds of cyclists ride in Bangkok to launch the 16 Days of Activism against Gender-based Violence

 Date:

-Bangkok, Thailand – The Asia-Pacific region officially launches the 16 Days of Activism Against Gender-Based Violence (GBV) today with an inclusive cycling event in the heart of Bangkok.
+The Asia-Pacific region officially launched the 16 Days of Activism Against Gender-Based Violence (GBV) with an inclusive cycling event in the heart of Bangkok.

-The event, titled A Safe Journey with Her, will begin at the Embassy of the Netherlands, travelling through the United Nations building in Ratchadamnoen, before concluding at the Bangkok Metropolitan Administration (BMA) Town Square.
-Organized for the third consecutive year, the cycling tour symbolizes the collective journey toward ending violence against women and girls, an issue that continues to affect millions globally.
+The event, titled A Safe Journey with Her, began at the Embassy of the Netherlands, traveled through the United Nations building in Ratchadamnoen, and concluded at the Bangkok Metropolitan Administration (BMA) Town Square.
+Organized for the third consecutive year, the cycling tour symbolized the collective journey toward ending violence against women and girls, an issue that continues to affect millions globally.

-The 16 Days of Activism campaign runs annually from November 25, the International Day for the Elimination of Violence against Women, to December 10, Human Rights Day.
-This year’s theme: “Towards 30 Years of the Beijing Declaration and Platform for Action: UNiTE to End Violence Against Women,” calls for increased accountability, stronger national strategies, and enhanced support for women’s rights organizations ahead of the 30th anniversary of the Beijing Declaration and Platform for Action.
+The 16 Days of Activism campaign, running annually from November 25 (the International Day for the Elimination of Violence against Women) to December 10 (Human Rights Day), adopted this year’s theme: “Towards 30 Years of the Beijing Declaration and Platform for Action: UNiTE to End Violence Against Women.”
+The theme calls for increased accountability, stronger national strategies, and enhanced support for women’s rights organizations ahead of the 30th anniversary of the Beijing Declaration and Platform for Action.

-This event is the result of a collaboration between the embassies of Belgium, the Netherlands, and Luxembourg, the Bangkok Metropolitan Administration (BMA), the Ministry of Social Development and Human Security (MSDHS), UN Women and UNFPA, with support from Café Velodome, and the Bangkok Urban Cycling Alliance.
+The event was a collaborative effort involving the embassies of Belgium, the Netherlands, and Luxembourg, the Bangkok Metropolitan Administration (BMA), the Ministry of Social Development and Human Security (MSDHS), UN Women, and UNFPA, with support from Café Velodome and the Bangkok Urban Cycling Alliance.

-Speaking on behalf of the Benelux embassies (Belgium, Netherlands and Luxembourg), H.E.
-Remco van Wijngaarden, Dutch Ambassador in Bangkok, said, “Our role as a diplomatic community and as citizens of the world is to advocate for strong(er) laws, for services that support survivors, and for policies that hold perpetrators accountable.
+Speaking on behalf of the Benelux embassies, H.E.
+Remco van Wijngaarden, Dutch Ambassador in Bangkok, expressed the diplomatic community’s commitment to gender equality: “Our role as a diplomatic community and as citizens of the world is to advocate for stronger laws, for services that support survivors, and for policies that hold perpetrators accountable.
 Today, we show our solidarity not only through our words but through our actions.
-We affirm our commitment to ending violence against women and girls and to building societies where every individual can live free from fear.”
+We reaffirm our commitment to ending violence against women and girls and to building societies where every individual can live free from fear.”

-Bangkok Governor, Chadchart Sittipunt, said: “This event is perfectly situated in Bangkok, a central hub of the city, with the collaboration of the Bangkok Metropolitan Administration, making it an ideal location to create greater awareness.
-The event is more than just a campaign to empower and increase understanding about gender-based violence; it’s also an opportunity to celebrate everyone’s collective efforts and enjoy this moment together, all while working to build a society free from violence against women and children, and to make Bangkok a safer and more livable place for everyone.”
+Bangkok Governor Chadchart Sittipunt emphasized the event’s significance: “This event was perfectly situated in the heart of Bangkok, a central hub of activity, and highlighted the collaboration of the Bangkok Metropolitan Administration in creating greater awareness.
+The event is more than just a campaign to empower and increase understanding about gender-based violence; it was also an opportunity to celebrate everyone’s collective efforts and enjoy this moment together, all while working to build a society free from violence against women and children, and to make Bangkok a safer and more livable place for everyone.”

-“As we approach the 30th anniversary of the Beijing Declaration and Platform for Action, the 16 Days of Activism reminds us that violence against women and girls is not inevitable—it is preventable,” said Christine Arab, UN Women Regional Director for Asia and the Pacific and Country Representative for Thailand.
-“Today’s cycling event in Bangkok symbolizes the collective journey we must take as governments, communities, and individuals to ensure that every woman and girl can live a life free from fear and violence.
-Together, let us accelerate our efforts, strengthen partnerships, and make the promise of Beijing a reality for all,” she added.
+Christine Arab, UN Women Regional Director for Asia and the Pacific and Country Representative for Thailand, reflected on the importance of the campaign: “As we approach the 30th anniversary of the Beijing Declaration and Platform for Action, the 16 Days of Activism reminds us that violence against women and girls is not inevitable—it is preventable.
+The cycling event in Bangkok symbolized the collective journey we must take as governments, communities, and individuals to ensure that every woman and girl can live a life free from fear and violence.
+Together, we must accelerate our efforts, strengthen partnerships, and make the promise of Beijing a reality for all.”

-In addition to the cycling tour, participants will enjoy an open-air screening of Children of the Mist, a poignant film addressing gender-based violence, at Lan Khon Mueang.
-The screening, introduced by the film's producer, will be followed by refreshments and an informal platform for dialogue on current priorities to address violence against women.
-The event is expected to engage around 500 participants, including 250 cyclists.
+The event concluded with an open-air screening of Children of the Mist, a poignant film addressing gender-based violence, at Lan Khon Mueang.
+The screening, introduced by the film’s producer, was followed by refreshments and an informal platform for dialogue on current priorities to address violence against women.
+Around 500 participants, including 250 cyclists, joined the day’s activities.

-As the world commemorates the 16 Days of Activism, numerous events will take place across Asia, the Pacific, and globally to raise awareness and mobilize action.
-The cycling event in Bangkok is just one of many activities aimed at amplifying the global message: that violence against women is preventable and must be eradicated.
+As the world commemorated the 16 Days of Activism, numerous events took place across Asia, the Pacific, and globally to raise awareness and mobilize action.
+The cycling event in Bangkok was one of many activities amplifying the global message that violence against women is preventable and must be eradicated.

 A Safe Journey with Her: Cycling to End Violence Against Women